 Beyond held its 5th study session, "Start using it today!
 It's bad if you don't know!
 Threats and countermeasures to cyber attacks targeting web content. ~ Beyond Study Session #5 Powered by IIJ GIO + Scutum ~"

-As I mentioned in the announcement, we held our 5th study session!
+As we announced, we held our 5th study session!

-to talk about security, and I introduced Nessus, a vulnerability detection scanning tool, from our company.
+on security.
+I also introduced Nessus, a vulnerability detection scanning tool, from our company.

 I would like to give you a little glimpse into what happened!